The first question commonly asked, ‘is it safe to exercise dogs with painful joints?’ Yes

 The exercise regime is a little different to standard exercises for dogs.
 While a young, fit, healthy dog may love to race around, to chase balls, or dig in the sand, a dog with inflammation should do exercises that are much more low impact.
 Those that don’t put any additional strain onto the painful joints.

 Low impact exercises include slow to moderate walking, and swimming.
-These types of activities can increase blood flow without exacerbating dog joint pain, and promote healing in the areas suffering with inflammation.
+These types of activities can increase blood flow without exacerbating dog joint pain, and promote healing in the areas suffering from inflammation.

-If arthritis is believed to have been caused by a dog being overweight or obese, these low impact exercises can make a significant difference.
+If arthritis is caused by a dog being overweight or obese, these low impact exercises can make a significant difference.
 They allow the dog to lose weight, strengthen muscles, and get fitter without risking damage to the joints.
 The more weight that’s lost, the less a dog should be affected by obesity-related arthritis.

 Unfortunately, there’s no known cure for canine arthritis, but researchers believe that there are a number of measures that dog owners can take while their pets are young, fit, and healthy that could delay the onset of some forms of arthritis, or possibly prevent the condition altogether.
-These include
+You should

-- ensuring your dog is fed a good, balanced diet,
+- ensure your dog is fed a good, balanced diet

-- that he remains an acceptable size for his breed,
+- make sure that he remains an acceptable size for his breed

-- and that he undertakes regular activity that can help strengthen the muscles and leave them much less susceptible to the effects of arthritis.
+- ensure he undertakes regular activity that can help strengthen the muscles and leave them much less susceptible to the effects of arthritis.

 How does arthritis occur?